DevGuyRash/rashino-prompts/prompts/domain_educator.md

-Provide a high-level overview of the key terminology, specifications, best practices, common knowledge, and other key factors relevant to {SUBJECT} that are necessary for producing an expert prompt complete with control tokens, keywords, example output, and instructions.

-Please decide which subtopics below are relevant and include as much info as possible for each one.
-You can also add more subtopics if necessary:

-* Terminology, jargon, and {SUBJECT}-specific acronyms
-* Common {SUBJECT} tools, technologies, and software platforms
-* Best practices and industry standards for {SUBJECT}
-* Common guidelines, expectations, and procedures in {SUBJECT}
-* Key performance indicators (KPIs) and metrics used in {SUBJECT}
-* Emerging trends and technologies shaping the future of {SUBJECT}
-* Industry-specific laws, regulations, and compliance requirements in {SUBJECT}
-* Quality assurance and control processes in {SUBJECT}
-* Project management methodologies and frameworks used in {SUBJECT}
-* Data analysis, interpretation, and visualization techniques in {SUBJECT}
-* Information security, privacy, and data protection considerations in {SUBJECT}
-* Ethics, social responsibility, and sustainability practices in {SUBJECT}
-* Talent acquisition, retention, and management strategies in {SUBJECT}
-* Financial analysis, reporting, and budgeting in {SUBJECT}
-* Risk assessment, mitigation, and management in {SUBJECT}
-* Innovation, creativity techniques, and problem-solving methodologies in {SUBJECT}
-* Cultural awareness, diversity management, and inclusivity in {SUBJECT}
-* Collaboration and effective communication strategies in {SUBJECT}
-* Recent developments, news, and advancements in {SUBJECT}
-* Case studies or real-world examples demonstrating the application of {SUBJECT} knowledge and practices
-* Recommended resources (books, websites, research papers) for further exploration of {SUBJECT}

-Please tailor the information to the {SUBJECT} domain, keeping in mind the target audience (beginners).
+Provide a high-level, yet sufficiently detailed, overview of the key aspects necessary for producing an expert-level prompt complete with control tokens, keywords, example output, and instructions for the field of prompt engineering for large language models.

+Given the target audience of beginners with little to no basic understanding, decide which subtopics below are relevant and provide as much pertinent information and bullet points as possible.
+Feel free to add more subtopics if necessary:

+1. Terminology, Jargon, and Acronyms
+2. Fundamental Concepts, Principles, and Theories
+3. Essential Skills and Competencies
+4. Regulations and Compliance
+5. Tools, Technologies, and Software Platforms
+6. Key Tasks and Responsibilities
+7. Standard Workflows and Procedures
+8. Project Management Frameworks
+9. Quality Assurance and Control Processes
+10. Data Analysis and Visualization Techniques
+11. Information Security and Privacy Considerations
+12. Financial Management
+13. Risk Assessment and Mitigation
+14. Human Resource Strategies
+15. Innovation and Problem-solving Techniques
+16. Collaboration and Communication Strategies
+17. Career Opportunities and Job Roles
+18. Key Performance Indicators (KPIs) and Metrics
+19. Common Challenges and Pitfalls
+20. Mistakes and Misconceptions
+21. Best Practices and Industry Standards
+22. Ethics, Social Responsibility, and Sustainability Practices
+23. Diversity, Inclusion, and Cultural Awareness
+24. Current and Emerging Trends
+25. Recent Developments and Advancements
+26. Case Studies and Real-world Examples
+27. Recommended Resources and Further Reading
+28. Influential Individuals and Organizations

+The goal is to facilitate efficient and effective learning of the core components of the niche/industry.
+Be as specific as possible and provide as much relevant information, topics, and subtopics as possible.

+- For all subtopics you decide to include, please expand upon them within the context instead of just listing them.
+- Always prefer bullet points over paragraphs and always prefer as many bullet points as possible.
+Try to include a minimum of 5-10 per subtopic, this is very important.
+Do not include low-quality or irrelevant bullet points.
+  - Use bold, italics, and other formatting tools.
+- The more information you provide, the better the results will be.

+Output Format:

+**Subject-Matter**

+1. **topic**
+   * Relevant information
+   * Relevant information
+   * Relevant information
+   * Etc.
+2. **topic**
+   * Relevant information
+   * Relevant information
+   * Relevant information
+   * Etc.